 - The writing of the paper.

-and has approved the final submitted version of the manuscript.
-Each author thus also acknowledges responsibility for the integrity of the document, assures its originality, and guarantees that duplicate or redundant publications or submissions have not occurred.
+And has approved the final submitted version of the manuscript.
+Thus, each author acknowledges responsibility for the integrity of the document, assures its originality, and guarantees that duplicate or redundant publications or submissions have not occurred.
 The Editors reserve the right to request the original data obtained in the investigation.
 Authors should declare any possible conflict of interest.
-Authors are responsible for all statements done in the text.
-Experiment on humans should be made according to Helsinki Declaration 2008, http://science.education.nih.gov/supplements/nih9/bioethics/guide/teacher/Mod5_Helsinki.pdf or after approval of the local ethical committee.
-Experiments on animals should respect the "Animal Welfare Act", http://www.neavs.org/research/laws.
-Published Conflict-of-Interest Statement, Statements of Informed Consent and Human and Animal Right should be made according to the International Committee of Journal Medical Editors http://www.icmje.org/
+Authors are responsible for all statements in the text.
+Experiments on humans should be made according to Helsinki Declaration 2008, http://science.education.nih.gov/supplements/nih9/bioethics/guide/teacher/Mod5_Helsinki.pdf or after approval of the local ethical committee.
+Experiments on animals should respect the "Animal Welfare Act" http://www.neavs.org/research/laws.
+Published Conflict-of-Interest Statements, Statements of Informed Consent, and Human and Animal Rights should be made according to the International Committee of Journal Medical Editors http://www.icmje.org/

 These instructions are based in part on recommendations in the Uniform Requirements for Manuscripts Submitted to Biomedical Journal [Ann.
 Intern.
 Med.
 1997; 126: 36-47].
 Variations from guidelines in this publication reflect the individual style of MJHID.
 The authors should submit the manuscript as a complete file.
-Download an electronic version of the text (as an MS WORD document), unlabeled and labelled images (as JPEG files).
-The manuscript should be typed in times new roman font, double-spaced throughout on one side of the A4/Letter paper with at least a 1.5 cm/ margin on all sides.
+Download an electronic version of the text (as an MS Word document) and unlabeled and labeled images (as JPEG files).
+The manuscript should be typed in Times New Roman font, double-spaced throughout on one side of the A4/Letter paper, with at least a 1.5 cm/ margin on all sides.
 Number all pages consecutively, beginning with the title page.
 Restrictions on page counts or the number of figures/videos are related to the type of submissions.

-Organize the manuscript as follows: title page, abstract, introduction, material and methods, results, and a discussion including a conclusion, acknowledgements, references, figure legends, and tables.
+Organize the manuscript as follows: title page, abstract, introduction, material and methods, results, and a discussion including a conclusion, acknowledgments, references, figure legends, and tables.
 Keep acronyms and abbreviations to a minimum.
-When an abbreviation is used, define it at first mention and follow with the abbreviation in parentheses.
+When an abbreviation is used, define it at first mention and follow with the acronym in parentheses.
 All the manuscripts can be written both in American and British English.
-The inappropriateness of the language will not be considered sufficient reason to reject the article.
-However, it is recommended to check the English language by an expert.
+The inappropriateness of the language will not be considered a sufficient reason to reject the article.
+However, it is recommended that you get the English language checked by an expert.

 Enago Inglese Editing Services

 Enago offers Inglese language polishing services for scientific research papers for journal publication.
-Enago subject has expert editors (PhDs and Masters) with an average 19 years of editing experience.
-Other than Inglese editing, they offer all levels of publication to support authors, including revised rejected editing, journal selection, artwork editing, word count reduction and cover letter editing.
-An ISO 9001: 2008 certified company, Enago is very careful about the quality delivered to authors.
-Exclusive regional websites and services of Enago are listed below.
+Enago subject has expert editors (PhDs and Masters) with an average of 19 years of editing experience.
+Other than Inglese editing, they offer all levels of publication to support authors, including revised rejected editing, journal selection, artwork editing, word count reduction, and cover letter editing.
+An ISO 9001: 2008 certified company, Enago, is very careful about the quality delivered to authors.
+Exclusive regional websites and Enago services are listed below.
 Each of the websites Has localized payment options and invoices available on demand.